Kuzame/TeslaPriceScraper/README.md

 #
 # How to use
 1. After finished with "First Time Setup instructions", modify/customize your input on file "userinput.py".
 This is the only file you ever need to modify.
+2. In case you don't know how to run the python, you can either (Assuming you are done with userinput as well)

+   On Command Prompt/Terminal, cd (change directory) into where you put these files, then input:
+      ```
+      python3 TeslaPriceScraper.py
+      ```
+   or right click the TeslaPriceScraper.py file on the folder, and run with Python (program that you installed)
-2. For your convenience, you can view your result logs.history on carlist.txt/carlist-json.txt file that will be created in this same directory.
+4. For your convenience, you can view your result/logs history on carlist.txt/carlist-json.txt file that will be created in your same working directory.
-3. Tips: Highly suggested that you have your browser Autofill ready, so you can purchase it in less than 1min the moment you get notification from here.
+5. Tips: Highly suggested that you have your browser Autofill ready, so you can purchase it in less than 1min the moment you get notification from here.
 #